Chamodi261/Coffee-Shop-Web-Design/README.md

-# ☕ Coffee Shop Template
+# ☕ Web App for Coffee Shop
 ## ( React + Vite )

 This template provides a minimal setup to get a React-based responsive web application for a coffee shop up and running using Vite with Hot Module Replacement (HMR) and some ESLint rules.
 Tailwind CSS is included for easy and modern styling.